Viewing this page on your device?

 In infants, lying on the tummy and pushing up on the arms, as well as creeping/crawling will help the muscles of the shoulder girdle to develop.

-Children should be encouraged to take part in activities that involve climbing, pushing, pulling, throwing and weight-bearing through their arms, in order to strengthen all the muscles around the shoulder joint and the scapula.
+Children should be encouraged to take part in activities that involve climbing, pushing, pulling, throwing and weight-bearing through their arms, in order to strengthen all the muscles around the shoulder joints and the scapulae.

-Weakness or damage to a muscle, or lax ligaments, can affect shoulder girdle stability.
+Weakness or damage to a muscle, low muscle tone, or lax ligaments, can affect shoulder

 Please contact your health professional if you are in any way concerned about your child's shoulder girdle or core strength.